Three years of effort. 1095 days of intensive coding. 26280 hours of building SapientPro.

 “The first days were nervous, of course.
-I haven’t worked for the company of such a scale before.
+I haven’t worked for a company on such a scale before.
 I didn’t feel as much stress as I thought I would.
 There were many people I knew before, like Vitia, who brought me here.
-I worked for my first project… Can you guess how much?
+I worked on my first project… Can you guess how much?
 (1 month or 2?)
 Nope, 1 day!
 Still, the guys found me a new project right away so it was okay.
 For 2.5 years of working, I turned myself from Junior to Middle and learned ReactJS.
 The most vivid memory is our first corporate party.
 This year we celebrated in a restaurant, with a personal photographer, and stuff!
 But our very first party was on the apartment’s balcony.
 We drank beer, made barbecue, and talked.
 Ihor, Serj, and Max told us about how the company developed, and the story that lays behind it.
 We finished with battling about Android and iOS.
 Yes, three years ago it was still topical.
 I supported Android then (looks at his apple icon)”

 Tips for newcomers from Vlad:

 1) Prove yourself during the first days;